The Mission Blog

 While we seek to meet the immediate needs of our homeless neighbors, our ultimate goal is to provide the support and tools necessary to create lasting change.
 Sometimes, with some patience, faith and a lot of love, we see lives completely transformed.

-The following are prayer requests submitted by neighbors struggling with homelessness, poverty and addiction.
-Please join Springs Rescue Mission staff and our faith community as we remember these precious neighbors in our daily prayers.
+These are prayer requests submitted by neighbors struggling with homelessness, poverty and addiction.
+Please join us as we remember these precious neighbors in our daily prayers.